RGBeter/Neptune/README.md

 ## Bill of Materials

 For a complete BOM, consult the KiCad project itself.
-For assembly you may wish to use the generated [Interactive BOM][IBOM] but this is not as detailed.
+For assembly you may wish to use the generated [Interactive BOM][IBOM] but this is not as detailed (use the `ibom.html` file in the "Assets" section of [your board's release][Releases]).

 Parts are numbered according to the following scheme:

 | Number  | Description                                        |
 |:-------:|:---------------------------------------------------|